 Condo insurance is not mandatory in Ontario.
 That said, there are a few reasons why condo insurance is good to have:

 Fast Facts on Condos: Nearly 1.9 million Canadians lived in condos in 2016.
 The average value, which is the owner’s expected sale price, of condos across Canada in the same year was $367,000.
 Statistics Canada reported 3% were worth $1 million or more.

 Getting condo insurance begins with reaching out to an insurance broker and sharing some details about your condo, your lifestyle and the amount of insurance protection you need.
 A broker can help you to determine how much insurance you may want to have.
-The broker will provide details about your condo and your insurance needs to several insurance companies to get a variety of insurance quotes for you.
+If you require additional protection, extra optional coverage is available.
+The broker will provide details about your condo and your insurance needs to several insurance companies to get a tailored condo insurance quote for you.
 Not all insurance companies provide the same coverages or prices.
 An insurance broker will go through the insurance quotes with you and answer any questions you may have.
 You will then be able to choose which condominium insurance policy best meets your needs.

 Fast Facts on Condos: It was reported that a total of 71,378 condo units were being built in 242 projects in the Greater Toronto Area (GTA) in the first three months of 2019.
 Wow!